watersofoblivion/dataless/README.md

 ```

 If Redshift is enabled (see [Advanced](#advanced) below,) the instance should
-have six tables:
+have three tables loaded from Glue:

+* `public.impressions`
+* `public.clicks`
+* `public.advertising`

+The data in these tables should be identical to the data in the similarly named
+tables in the `advertising` Athena database.

+It should also have five tables loaded from spectrum:

 * `public.raw_impressions_spectrum`
 * `public.raw_clicks_spectrum`
 * `public.impressions_spectrum`
 * `public.clicks_spectrum`
-* `public.advertising`
 * `public.advertising_spectrum`

-The `..._spectrum` tables should contain the same data as the matching tables in
+These tables should contain the same data as the matching tables in
 `advertising` Athena database without the `_spectrum` suffix.
-The
-`public.advertising` table should have the same data as the
-`advertising.advertising` Athena table.

 Configuration
 ===